Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 “But neurodiverse people wouldn’t be able to handle client-facing work”.

-This comes down, above all else, to empathetic, flexible and accommodating management strategies – leaders on the ground who understand their people and their staff’s needs and how best to apply skills where they are most needed, most effective and most productive.
+Above all else, this comes down to empathetic, flexible and accommodating management strategies – leaders who understand their people and their staff’s needs and how best to apply skills where they are most needed, most effective and most productive.

-This requires forward-thinking leadership.
+Imaginative leadership is required here.
 Yes, some neurodivergent employees will require minor adjustments to workflows or situational setups to feel comfortable and able to work to the best of their ability.
-That may take some not insignificant investment and some tweaking of working dynamics.
+That may take some not-insignificant investment and some tweaking of working dynamics.

-But if leaders are dedicated to bringing the best people to their organisation, and dedicated to exploring a more diverse and inclusive workplace, then they should make amends to legacy HR attitudes to accommodate a wider variety of employees – especially those whose technical abilities are clearly beneficial to specific, niche industries, like people with autism and accounting.
+But imagine that executives are committed to hiring the finest candidates and investigating ways to create a more inclusive and diverse company.
+In that case, they should make amends to legacy HR attitudes to accommodate a wider variety of employees – especially those whose technical abilities benefit specific, niche industries, like people with autism and accounting.

 Benefits of Autism and Accountancy

-Consider the main hard skill requirements of an Accountant:
+Consider the main complex skill requirements of an Accountant:

 - Logic;